ChromeDevTools/devtools-frontend/docs/visual_logging.md

 # Visual logging

 The goal of this project is to improve the logging of user interactions in DevTools.
 The current UMA logging is unreliable and inconsistent.
-This can lead incorrect conclusions about how users are interacting with the product.
+This can lead to incorrect conclusions about how users are interacting with the product.

 We want to be able to understand how users are interacting with DevTools so that